-Lake Forest Graduate School of Management selects students, faculty, and staff without regard to race, color, gender, religion, veteran status, marital status, national origin, age, disability, or any other legally protected characteristic.
-However, the School reserves the right to reject any candidate who does not fully meet our admissions requirements.
+Lake Forest Graduate School of Management selects students without regard to race, color, gender, religion, veteran status, marital status, national origin, age, disability, or any other legally protected characteristic.
+The School reserves the right to reject any candidate who does not fully meet our admissions requirements.